Intestacy rules – Who inherits if there is no will?

 Who Manages the Process in cases of intestate?

-When somebody dies Intestate, an Administrator (or Administratrix if female) will be appointed by the Probate Division of the High Court of Justice or the local District Probate Registry in order to act as the personal representative of the deceased.
+When somebody dies Intestate, an Administrator (or Administratrix if female) will be appointed by the Probate Division of the High Court of Justice or the local District Probate Registry to act as the personal representative of the deceased.
 The Administrator could, for example, be a relative, family friend or even an otherwise unconnected creditor of the deceased.

-Should a creditor of the deceased claim and obtain a Grant of Administration then the court compel them to establish a bond with a minimum of two sureties attesting that their own debt will not receive preferential treatment over those of other creditors.
+Should a creditor of the deceased claim and obtain a Grant of Administration then the court compel them to establish a bond with a minimum of two sureties attesting that their debt will not receive preferential treatment over those of other creditors.

 Under the Intestacy Rules, in situations whereby a minor (child under 18 years old) would inherit, or a life interest would arise, the Court or District Probate Registry would typically appoint two or more Administrators.